Cavorter/cavort/content/posts/2006-08-17-because-they-can.md

 ---
 <div class='microid-mailto+http:sha1:c9e190b0ac77032411b386a1206557366b69919c'>

     Google has a booth at the big Star Trek convention in Las Vegas this weekend.
-I found out from <a href="http://googleblog.blogspot.com/2006/08/stardate-081706.html" target="_blank">this somewhat entertaining post</a> on the official Google blog.
+I found out from [this somewhat entertaining post](http://googleblog.blogspot.com/2006/08/stardate-081706.html) on the official Google blog.
 It's just sort of funny to think of a corporation the size of Google going out of their way to point out how high their geek quotient is.